A default system with overspilling contagion: Default models with interacting intensities: the Markovian approach

-Finally, let us point out the paper of El Karoui et al. \cite{ElKaJiaoJean17}, which analyses the effects of changes of a probability measure for a default system.
+Let us also point out the paper of El Karoui et al. \cite{ElKaJiaoJean17}, which analyses the effects of changes of a probability measure for a default system.
 Their framework is very general and flexible to encompass many possible concrete applications: the default times do not necessarily admit an intensity, they can be either ordered or not ordered, finally it accommodates many possible information sets (i.e., observations of the default system).
-On the opposite, our objective in this paper is very applied: we propose a specific example of a default system that "contaminates" its environment which is a generalisation of the Markovian model presented above; we then characterise the corresponding survival probabilities.
+On the opposite, our objective in this paper is very applied: we propose a specific example of a default system that "contaminates" its environment which is a generalisation of the Markovian model presented above; being specific, we are able to characterise the corresponding survival probabilities.